 Sabi Sands is a luxury private game reserve with guided drives and 5-star lodges.
-Kruger is a government run self-driving adventure.
-What gets our pick in the Sabi Sands vs Kruger face off?
+Kruger is a government-run self-driving adventure.
+What gets our pick between Sabi Sands vs Kruger for the best South Africa safari experience?

 So, which is better?
-The thrill of a self-drive Kruger safari with the added excitement of knowing you’ve spotted something fantastic using your own devices, or the luxury of being driven around by professionals while relaxing in elegant surroundings.
+The thrill of a self-drive safari, or the luxury of being driven around by professionals?

 Here’s our breakdown of Sabi Sands vs Kruger.